Clogh, County Antrim

 Clogh, also spelt as Clough (from Irish An Chloch 'the stone'), is a small village in County Antrim, Northern Ireland, 9 miles from Ballymena.
 It is situated within the Glenravel ward of the Braid electoral area of Mid and East Antrim District Council.
 It had a population of 220 people (90 households) in the 2011 census, up from 105 people in 2001.

+Religion

-Dunaghy Old Rectory, on the main street, is one of the village's most striking buildings.
-There are three churches in the vicinity.
-St. James Dunaghy Parish Church of Ireland is situated at the fork junction at the bottom of the main street.
-The Gospel Hall is located on main street, while the large Presbyterian Church is situated just outside the village.
+Dunaghy Old Rectory is located on the village's main street.
+There are three churches in the vicinity, including St. James Dunaghy Parish Church of Ireland church at the fork junction at the bottom of the main street, a Gospel Hall also on the main street, and a large Presbyterian Church just outside the village.
 The village's community centre is housed in a building that was originally Clough Baptist Church at the top of the main street.
-The church closed in the early 1990s, and the building was reopened as a community centre in 2005.
+This church closed in the early 1990s, and the building was reopened as a community centre in 2005.

+Sport

+Clough Rangers Athletic, a junior-level association football club, has its home ground at Cloughwater Road outside the village.
+As of 2019, the club was fielding teams in the Ballymena Saturday Morning League.